domenkozar/g-pypi/docs/source/development.rst

     #.
 PyPi is queried for an package with coresponding version (if no version is given,
        highest available is used)

     #.
-PyPi metadata is collected, and :meth:`gpypi2.enamer.Enamer.get_vars` is used to collect
+PyPi metadata is collected, and :meth:`gpypi.enamer.Enamer.get_vars` is used to collect
        common ebuild variables

     #.
 Initial ebuild is written to overlay with :term:`SRC_URI`